 If you have decided to bleach your hair at home, there are some steps you need to take to prepare your hair for the bleaching process.

-First, you need to make sure that your hair is clean and free of any styling products.
+First, you must ensure that your hair is clean and free of styling products.
 If your hair is dirty or has product build-up, the bleach will not work as effectively.

 Next, you need to make sure that your hair is completely dry.
 If your hair is wet or damp, the bleach will not work as well and can cause damage.